ch-stark/argocdpoliciesblog/blog_simplified.md

           namespace: target
    ```

-   The following example shows you how to dynamically configure a `LimitRange` and a `ResourceQuota`:
+   The following example shows you how to dynamically configure a `LimitRange` and a `ResourceQuota` from values
+   coming from a Config-Map which is stored on the Hub-Cluster:

    ```
       apiVersion: v1